Az-21/visceral/vuepress/course/dip/unit2.md

 ## Spatial Domain

-Spatial domain processes involve direct pixel manipulation of an image; it can be denoted by
+Spatial domain processes involve direct pixel manipulation (point processing) of an image; it can be denoted by

 ```:no-line-numbers
 g(x, y) = T[ f(x, y) ]